 Glacier tours from Höfn

-From Höfn, Glacier Jeeps (478 1000) focus on trips to one of the nearby glaciers descending Vatnajökull.
-Base camp is the snowline at Jöklasel hut, some 45km west of town along the Ringroad and then 16km up the four-wheel-drive-only Route F985.
-From here you mount a skidoo and drive out onto the glacier, tearing across a frozen, empty horizon at upwards of 40km an hour.
-The usual destination is Brókarbotnstindur, a sharp-edged nunatak with great views west across a deep valley to more tall peaks and ice.
-Warm clothing, crash helmet and full instruction are provided (bringing sunglasses is a good idea).
+From Höfn, Glacier Jeeps and Glacier Journey focus on Ski-Doo (a brand of snowmobile) trips to one of the nearby glaciers descending Vatnajökull.
+From their respective base camps you mount a Ski-Doo and drive out onto the glacier, tearing across a frozen, empty horizon at upwards of 40km an hour; warm clothing, crash helmet and full instruction are provided (bringing sunglasses is a good idea).

-For a different take on glaciers contact Ice Guide (661 0900), who offer two hours’ kayaking on a glacial lagoon and, in winter only, ice cave exploration; Glacier Trips take you out on full-day glacier hikes.
-Finally, Fallastakkur (478 1517) make four-wheel-drive trips into Lónsöræfi.
+Alternatively, contact Ice Guide, who offer two hours’ kayaking on a glacial lagoon and, in winter only, ice cave exploration; while Glacier Trips take you out on full-day glacier hikes.